hanzoai/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/previous-versions/primus-megatron-v25.7.rst

 `Primus <https://github.com/AMD-AGI/Primus>`__ is a unified and flexible LLM training framework designed to streamline training.
-It streamlines LLM training on AMD Instinct accelerators using a modular, reproducible configuration paradigm.
+It streamlines LLM training on AMD Instinct GPUs using a modular, reproducible configuration paradigm.
 Primus is backend-agnostic and supports multiple training engines -- including Megatron.

 .. note::